One Step Beyond (Dungeon album)

 but Dungeon's German label LMP refused to allow them to issue an alternate edition and the tracks were later made available as downloads.
 LMP later issued a special edition for the US market that also included the band's self-produced 2004 live DVD.

 Drummer Steve Moore left Dungeon before the album was released.
 The band photos in the CD booklet feature Lord Tim and Stu Marshall with new drummer Grahame Goode and former bass player Justin Sayers, who had left the group in 1999.

+Critical reception

+Powermetal.de preferred the heavier sound of their previous record, A Rise to Power.
+"Against the Wind" was highlighted for its catchiness.
+The album was said to fall short compared to other releases at the time.